Ancelotti to re-join Real Madrid, leave Everton - Latest news

-Carlo Ancelotti is set to re-join Real Madrid as their manager, as he will leave Everton.
+Carlo Ancelotti has re-joined Real Madrid as their manager, as he has left Everton.

 [ MORE: Full highlights, analysis of PL season ]